json-schema-org/json-schema-spec/README.md

 ## Contents

-Makefile - scripts to build the Internet-Draft txt/html archive - files for other/older JSON Schema implementations hyper-schema.json - the JSON Hyper-schema meta-schema schema.json - the JSON Schema meta-schema jsonschema-core.xml - sources for "core" spec jsonschema-validation - sources for JSON Schema validation jsonschema-hyperschema.xml - sources for hyper-schema spec
+* Makefile - scripts to build the Internet-Draft txt/html
+* archive/ - files for other/older JSON Schema implementations
+* hyper-schema.json - the JSON Hyper-schema meta-schema
+* schema.json - the JSON Schema meta-schema
+* jsonschema-core.xml - sources for "core" spec
+* jsonschema-validation - sources for JSON Schema validation
+* jsonschema-hyperschema.xml - sources for hyper-schema spec

 Type "make" at a shell to build the .txt and .html spec files.